Social media reporting is clunky, disconnected, and super time-consuming.

 Review Social Performance On Specific Channels

 Depending on your industry, there’s probably a specific social channel that drives the most success for your social media strategy.

-Run Social Profile Reports to create a report for Facebook, Twitter, LinkedIn, Instagram or Pinterest.
+Run Social Profile Reports to create a report for Facebook, Twitter (on paid calendar plans), LinkedIn, or Instagram.

 In this report, you can see – by profile – what days, times, and message types perform best on this channel.

 Use these reports to fuel your approach to each social media channel.

 Algorithms are constantly changing.
 Keep an eye on your performance on each channel over time to see when (and how) you should adjust your strategy to adapt and continually drive results.

 For more info on Social Profile Reports, visit this help doc.

 If you have meetings stakeholders, you can easily share these reports with them to keep them in the loop and prove the ROI of your social strategy.